-The U.S. Attorney General must have anticipated Duluth’s determination to dig the canal, because the very day the Ishpeming had resumed dredging, April 24, 1871, St. Paul’s Cushman Davis, acting on behalf of the U.S. Attorney General, filed for an injunction against the city of the Duluth and W. W. Williams & Co.
-The suit claimed that unless the dredging ended or a dike was built between Minnesota Point and Rice’s Point, the current of the St. Louis River would be diverted; the silt carried by the river would deposit at Superior Entry rather than further out into the lake as it normally did, rendering navigation through the entry impossible.
-The suit asked that the defendant “be enjoined and restrained from constructing said canal.”
+The very day the Ishpeming had resumed dredging, April 24, 1871, the U.S. Attorney General’s office filed for an injunction against the city of the Duluth and W. W. Williams & Co.
+It claimed that unless the dredging ended or a dike was built between Minnesota Point and Rice’s Point, the current of the St. Louis River would be diverted; the silt carried by the river would deposit at Superior Entry, rendering navigation through the entry impossible.
+The suit asked that the defendants “be enjoined and restrained from constructing said canal.”

 Supreme Court Justice Samuel Freeman Miller allowed the canal construction to continue on the condition that Duluth build the dike, and that if the dike is constructed to the government’s specifications, the injunction “may be modified or dissolved.”
 The injunction was served on June 13, 1871.
 Pleading a lack of finances, Duluth city attorney James Egan convinced the U.S. attorney general to not only dissolve the injunction, but for the federal government to issue the city a $100,000 bond to build the dike.
 Meanwhile, Cooke’s Northern Pacific Railroad began constructing more harbor infrastructure.
 By winter it was building docks on Rice’s Point and along the shoreline inside the bay and had also arranged with the city to help pay to complete the canal and widen it to 250 feet.
 The NP would also help construct the dike to satisfy the injunction’s dissolution.